Flight-Free-UK/flight_free_uk_website/source/posts/destination-spain.html.markdown

 **By ferry:** P&O ferries go from Portsmouth to Bilbao and from Portsmouth/Plymouth to Santander (in neighbouring Cantabria) two-three times a week.
 It's a 24 hour crossing, so overnight ferry is a good option.

-# Barcelona
+# Tarragona

-Every year people flock to Spain’s Catalan treasure for its culture, architecture and beaches.
-The Mediterranean warmth and freshness, and the famously long sandy beaches with vibrant nightlife, means that Barcelona has never been short of tourists.

-To avoid adding to the crowds, continue by train down the coast to Tarragona for a quieter, less hectic *Costa Brava* experience.
+A nearby neighbour of Spain’s Catalan treasure, Barcelona, you can avoid adding to the crowds by travelling slightly further down the coast for a less hectic Mediterranean coast experience.
+Expect Roman architecture and a seaside amphitheatre, restaurants, bars and inviting beaches in this port city.

 ## Getting there

-**By train:** Eurostar to Paris, TGV to Barcelona.
+**By train:** Eurostar to Paris, TGV to Barcelona, Talgo to Tarragona

-Travel time: Eurostar 2hrs 20mins, TGV 6hrs 40 mins.
+Travel time: Eurostar 2hrs 20mins, TGV 6hrs 40 mins, Talgo 1 hour.

 # Valencia and Alicante